Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Generalization to different resource environments

 \section{Generalization to different resource environments}

-In this section, we investigate how our proposed decomposition scheme could be applied to other energy-aware problems with different machine environments.
-In particular, we present how to adapt our approach to two other scheduling problems: RCPSP with blocking times and the total weighted tardiness criterion, and a Flexible job shop.
-The two problems are combined with a time-of-use and machine states problem.
-We apply our decomposition approach to both.
+In this section, we examine the applicability of the proposed decomposition scheme to additional energy-aware optimization problems that arise in heterogeneous machine environments.
+Specifically, we demonstrate how our method can be adapted to two further scheduling problems: the Resource-Constrained Project Scheduling Problem (RCPSP) with blocking times under a total weighted tardiness objective, and the Flexible Job Shop Scheduling Problem.
+In both cases, scheduling problems are integrated with a time-of-use electricity tariff structure and machine state modeling.
+We then apply the proposed decomposition framework to each of these combined problem settings.
 In the following, we detail only the subproblems, since the master problem is technically unchanged.
 Hence, the notations defined in Section~\ref{section:problem_statement} still hold.
+The time limit for the subproblem is still set at $20$ seconds.

-\subsection{Subproblem 1: RCPSP with blocking times \& total weighted tardiness}
+\subsection{Subproblem: RCPSP with blocking times \& total weighted tardiness}

 In this section, we investigate another variant of the RCPSP, $PSm|intree|\sum_jw_jT_j$, detailed in \cite{nedbalek2025bottleneck}, which serves as the subproblem.
 In it, each task $j\in\mathcal{T}$ has a processing duration $p_j$ and a due date $d_j$.
-We define the tardiness weight $w_j$ as the penalty for each task $j$ that is late in a given time period.
+We define the tardiness weight $w_j$ as the penalty for each task $j$ that is late in a given period of time.
 The precedence constraints between tasks are represented by a graph $G=(V,A)$.
 Task preemption is not permitted.
 Tasks are assigned to resources $\mathcal{R} = \{R_0,\dots,R_m\}$ with time-variant renewable capacities, i.e., at any time $t \in \mathcal{I}$, the capacity of a resource $k$ is $\rho_k^{(t)}$.
 We assume that $\rho_k^{(t)} \in \{0, r_k\}$ with $r_k > 0$, except for the energy-aware resource, which has a constant capacity of $1$ at any time.
 At any time $t \in \mathcal{I}$, a task $j$ would consume a quantity $r_{jk}^{(t)}$ of resource $k$ if processed.
 The subproblem can be modeled by the following constraint programming formulation: